Rotifer/Rotifer.github.io/_posts/2015-01-03-preparing-the-data.md

 ## Going further

 Other very use useful Unix commands to consider include _tr_, _sort_, _cut_ and _uniq_.
-There are many, many good books and on-line resource devoted to Unix/Linux shell scripting, one personal book favourite is:
+There are many, many good books and on-line resources devoted to Unix/Linux shell scripting, one personal book favourite is:
 "Unix Shell Programming" - Kochan & Wood.
 Nothing much has changed with the basics so an old edition works fine.
 Another good one is "Classic Shell Scripting: Hidden Commands That Unlock the Power of UNIX" - Robbins & Beebe.

 ## Next up

-We will
+We will:

-- Upload the file we generated here into DuckDB
+- Upload the file we generated here into DuckDB.
 - Manipulate the cross-tab file for season 1992-1993 in DuckDB itself.
 - Generate the analysis-ready DuckDB tables.